What's Coming to Netflix in November 2020 - What's on Netflix

-Welcome to an early look at everything we know is coming to Netflix in the United States throughout the month of November 2020.
+Welcome to our comprehensive look at everything we know is coming to Netflix in the United States throughout the month of November 2020.
+This list includes all the new TV series, movies, and documentaries coming including all the Netflix Originals and licensed titles.

 As always, keep an eye on the list of titles leaving throughout the month of November 2020 too.
 That list currently is headlined by one of the last remaining three Disney movies on Netflix US and Highway to Heaven.

 Please note: this list doesn’t reflect the full list of titles coming in November 2020.
-We’re expecting an expanded Netflix list towards the end of October 2020.
-Release dates are subject to change.
+We’ve now been given an expanded list by Netflix but we’re still expecting it to expand over time.

 November Dates TBD